dynatraceizac/workshop/lab4/README.md

    <img src="images/failure-chart.png" >

-1. From here click on the "Analyze failure rate degradation", then we will see the error details.
+1. From here click on the ```"Analyze failure rate degradation"```, then we will see the error details.

    <img src="images/error-details.png" >